 Your students may worry about whether their qualifications will be accepted by universities in the UK.
-The good news is that universities will accept a wide range of qualifications from academic to vocational to technical achievements.
+The good news is that universities will accept a wide range of qualifications.

 Universities set their own entry criteria for their courses, and can accept any qualification which they feel is relevant to the course being offered.
 There is no list of ‘accepted qualifications’ because each university will have different entry requirements for their courses.